ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr A Z | tr c e Replace all characters A and c from input to Z and e respectively tr -d c | tr -d C removes all letters c and C from input rev reverse its input.
+tr A Z | tr c e Replace all characters A and c from input to Z and e respectively tr -d c | tr -d C removes all letters c and C from input rev reverse its input. cat /etc/passwd | cut -d: -f 1,6 | sort  displays all users and their home directories, sorted by users